Duxbury Pier Light

 Duxbury Pier lighthouse also called Duxbury Light (nicknamed the "Bug Light") is a lighthouse located in Plymouth Harbor, Massachusetts.
 Duxbury Pier Light was built in 1871 on the north side of the main channel in Plymouth Harbor to mark the dangerous shoal off Saquish Head.
 The unusual coffeepot-shaped lighthouse is locally known as "Bug Light" or simply "The Bug."
 It was the first so-called sparkplug lighthouse in the United States.
 Application was made to list the lighthouse on the National Register of Historic Places in 2014.

 Description

-The lighthouse stands 47 ft tall, and contains three levels that were used as living quarters and a watchroom.
+The lighthouse stands 47 ft tall, and contains three levels that were used as living quarters and a watch room.
 The lantern room held a fourth order Fresnel lens, first lighted on September 15, 1871.
 To protect the structure, 100 tons of stones were placed around the base in 1886.
 A 700 gal water cistern was added in 1900.
 The lighthouse was automated in 1964 and the keepers were removed.
 A modern optic replaced the Fresnel lens.
 Over the next two decades the light fell victim to much vandalism and seabirds made themselves a home in the interior.
 It was refurbished in the 1980s and in 2001, and continues to serve as an aid to navigation.